Artyom17/layers/README.md

 #### Anti-aliasing

 Unfortunately, even WebGL 2 has limited functionality in terms of supporting multisampling rendering into a texture.
-There is no way to render directly into a texture with implicit multisampling (there is no WebGL analog of the `GL_EXT_multisampled_render_to_texture` GL extension).
-Using multisampled renderbuffers is possible in WebGL 2.0, but it involves extra copying (blitting from the renderbuffer to a texture to explicitly resolve).
+There is no way to render directly into a texture with implicit multi-sampling (there is no WebGL analog of the `GL_EXT_multisampled_render_to_texture` GL extension).
+Using multi-sampled renderbuffers is possible in WebGL 2.0, but it involves extra copying (blitting from the renderbuffer to a texture to explicitly resolve).
+But it is still impossible to render into a texture array with anti-aliasing, even with the new `OVR_multiview2` extension.

-To address this performance and compatibility issue, I think to introduce an `XRLayerFramebufferImage`, that will create an opaque framebuffer with multisampling support, similarly to what is used for `XRWebGLLayer`.
+To address this performance and compatibility issue, I think to introduce an `XRLayerFramebufferImage`, that will create an opaque framebuffer with multi-sampling support, similarly to what is used for `XRWebGLLayer`.
 > **TODO** Verify with WebGL folks

 It also may have the multiview flag.

 > **TODO** What are we going to do with multiview?
 Multiview has the same issue, `WEBGL_multiview` has no way to render into the texture array with anti-aliasing.

 #### Stereo vs mono
 The Quad, Cylinder, Equirect and Cube layers may be used for rendering either as stereo (when the image is different for each eye) or as mono (when both eyes use the same image).
 For simplicity reasons, I propose to use similar approach to the OpenXR API, where the layer has `XRLayerEyeVisibility` attribute that can have values `both`, `left` and `right`.
 This attributes controls which of the viewer's eyes to display the layer to.
 For mono rendering the `both` should be used.
 This approach provides 1:1 ratio between the layers and image sources, i.e. there is only one image source per layer, regardless whether it is the "stereo" or "mono" layer.

-For rendering stereo content it is necessary to create two layers, one with `left` eye visibility attirbute and another one with the `right` one.
+For rendering stereo content it would be necessary to create two layers, one with `left` eye visibility attribute and another one with the `right` one.
 Both layers may reference to the same `XRLayerImageSource`, but most likely they should use different `XRLayerSubImage` with different texture rectangle or layer index; the `XRLayerSubImage` type defines which part of the image source should be used for the rendering of the particular eye.
 It is also possible to use completely different `XRLayerImageSource` per eye: for example, the `XRCubeLayer` should use different image sources for left and right eye, in the case when stereo cube map rendering is wanted.

 ```webidl
 [